When we think about innovation, we imagine inventing amazing products or coming up with game-changing ideas, right?

 It is often seen that when employees are given full ownership of a project from beginning to end, the results turn out to be unexpectedly good.
 This means no micromanagement, no frequent follow-ups, and check-ins.

 When employees are given the freedom to be fully invested in something, their loyalty increases, and they are more likely to take full ownership and be genuinely vying for success.

 Some methods are re-iterated because they work!
 Brainstorming is one of them.
 The whole concept of brainstorming generates a free flow of thoughts and a chain of ideas wherein one person picks up from where the other left off.

 It not only fuels creativity but also encourages collaboration between the team members.
 Team spirit for the win!

 Not everyone likes to take center stage.
 Some like to work, tucked away in a corner quietly.
 Just how you can’t ask an extrovert to sit down quietly, an introvert can’t be expected to stand up and fire away suddenly.
 Being mindful of personalities at the workplace is an underrated practice that needs to be done more often.

 Everyone has ideas; it’s just a matter of sourcing them accurately.
-Setting up feedback or suggestion boxes is an idea to take stock from those who might not be too comfortable speaking up.
+Setting up Anonymous feedback tools or suggestion boxes is an idea to take stock from those who might not be too comfortable speaking up.
 The added layer of anonymity further encourages inputs.

 7. Idea hoarding